cognitivesleep/cognitivesleep.github.io/README.md

 # Cognitive Sleep

-Enhance your problem solving skills through sound, while asleep.
+Enhance your problem solving skills through sound and music, while asleep.

 Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through our own personal cognitive therapy, allowing the possibilities which sleep, sound and music have installed for us.